github/docs/content/actions/creating-actions/publishing-actions-in-github-marketplace.md

 ## Transferring an action repository

-You can transfer an action repository to another user or organization.
+- You can transfer an action repository to another user or organization.
 For more information, see "[AUTOTITLE](/repositories/creating-and-managing-repositories/transferring-a-repository)."

-When a repository admin transfers an action repository, {% data variables.product.prodname_dotcom %} automatically creates a redirect from the previous URL to the new URL, meaning workflows that use the affected action do not need to be updated.
+- When a repository admin transfers an action repository, {% data variables.product.prodname_dotcom %} automatically creates a redirect from the previous URL to the new URL, meaning workflows that use the affected action do not need to be updated.

-Actions published on {% data variables.product.prodname_marketplace %} are linked to a repository by their unique `name` identifier, meaning you can publish new releases of an action from the transferred repository under the same {% data variables.product.prodname_marketplace %} listing.
+- Actions published on {% data variables.product.prodname_marketplace %} are linked to a repository by their unique `name` identifier, meaning you can publish new releases of an action from the transferred repository under the same [{% data variables.product.prodname_marketplace %}] listing.
 If an action repository is deleted, the {% data variables.product.prodname_marketplace %} listing is also deleted, and the unique `name` identifier becomes available.

-{% note %}

 **Note:** The "Verified" badge seen on an organization's {% data variables.product.prodname_dotcom %} profile is different from the verified creator badge on {% data variables.product.prodname_marketplace %}.
 If you transfer an action repository, the {% data variables.product.prodname_marketplace %} listing will lose the verified creator badge unless the new owner is also a verified creator.

-{% endnote %}

 ## About badges in {% data variables.product.prodname_marketplace %}